marty-oehme/pubs-extract/README.md

 ## Roadmap:

 - [x] extracts highlights and annotations from a doc file (e.g. using PyMuPDF)
-- [ ] puts those in the annotation file of a doc in a customizable format
+- [x] puts those in the annotation file of a doc in a customizable format
 - [x] option to have it automatically run after a file is added?
     - option to have it run whenever a pdf in the library was updated?
 - [ ] needs some way to delimit where it puts stuff and user stuff is in note
     - [ ] one way is to have it look at `> [17] here be extracted annotation from page seventeen` annotations and put it in between
     - [x] another, probably simpler first, is to just append missing annotations to the end of the note
-- [ ] some highlights (or annotations in general) do not contain text as content
+- [x] some highlights (or annotations in general) do not contain text as content
-    - [ ] pymupdf can extract the content of the underlying rectangle (mostly)
+    - [x] pymupdf can extract the content of the underlying rectangle (mostly)
-    - [ ] issue is that sometimes the highlight contents are in content, sometimes a user comment instead
+    - [x] issue is that sometimes the highlight contents are in content, sometimes a user comment instead
-        - [ ] we could have a comparison function which estimates how 'close' the two text snippets are and act accordingly
+        - [x] we could have a comparison function which estimates how 'close' the two text snippets are and act accordingly -> using levenshtein distance
-- [ ] config option to map colors in annotations to meaning ('read', 'important', 'extra') in pubs
+- [x] config option to map colors in annotations to meaning ('read', 'important', 'extra') in pubs
-    - [ ] colors are given in very exact 0.6509979 RGB values, meaning we could once again estimate if a color is 'close enough' in distance to tag it accordingly
+    - [x] colors are given in very exact 0.6509979 RGB values, meaning we could once again estimate if a color is 'close enough' in distance to tag it accordingly -> using euclidian distance
+    - [ ] support custom colors by setting a float tuple in configuration
-- [ ] make invoking the command run a query if corresponding option provided (or whatever) in pubs syntax and use resulting papers
+- [x] make invoking the command run a query if corresponding option provided (or whatever) in pubs syntax and use resulting papers
-    - [ ] confirm for many papers?
+    - [x] confirm for many papers?
 - [ ] warning when the amount of annotations in file is different than the amount extracted?

 ## Things that would also be nice in pubs in general and don't really belong in this repository